istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 not flap on each other's status.
   ([Issue #59959](https://github.com/istio/istio/issues/59959))

-- **Fixed** multi-network ambient now routes to the waypoint when the ingress on one network calls a service on a different network, and only if the Service is configured with `istio.io/ingress-use-waypoint`.
+- **Fixed** multi-network ambient so that it now routes to the waypoint when the ingress on one network calls a service on a different network, and only if the `Service` is configured with `istio.io/ingress-use-waypoint`.

 - **Fixed** an issue where the waypoint listener config on IPv6 clusters contained an `IPMatcher.RangeMatcher` with an empty `ranges` field when a headless Service (`spec.clusterIP: None`) was present in the waypoint's scope.
 This was produced because the IPv4-encoded `constants.UnspecifiedIP` placeholder used for headless services' `DefaultAddress` is filtered out for IPv6-only proxies by `FilterAddressesByIPFamily`.
 Envoy 1.38 strict-validates the proto's `repeated.min_items=1` rule on `IPMatcher.RangeMatcher.ranges` and rejects the LDS push.
-The waypoint listener builder now elides the `IPRangeMatcher` entry when there are no addresses to put into it, matching the existing behaviour of the surrounding code that already removes the hostname half from `svcHostnameMap` for the same case.
-IPv4 clusters are unaffected behaviourally — the placeholder matcher that was previously emitted matched nothing.
+The waypoint listener builder now elides the `IPRangeMatcher` entry when there are no addresses to put into it, matching the existing behavior of the surrounding code that already removes the hostname half from `svcHostnameMap` for the same case.
+IPv4 clusters are unaffected behaviorally — the placeholder matcher that was previously emitted matched nothing.
   ([Issue #60310](https://github.com/istio/istio/issues/60310))

 - **Fixed** an issue where `consistentHash` load balancing in `DestinationRule` would not send traffic